 I think what she was shocked at – and which was hardest for me – was how there seemed no end to it, how one thing seemed to come hard on the heels of another.
 But still, some of that was my fault, and here I am, free of it – there was an end.
 And there I go qualifying things again.

-I admitted that things remain tough, but they had been a lot tougher and this was like a cakewalk compared to before.
-We have different scales though.
+I admitted that things remain tough, but they had been a lot tougher, and this was like a cakewalk compared to before.
+We have different scales, though.
 I still have upwards of $20,000 in debt I cannot pay, excluding the ATO.
-I have a car I can’t drive because I can’t afford to register, insure or service.
+I have a car I can’t drive because I can’t afford to register, insure or service it.
 And, as I revealed to her, I limit myself to one lunch a week.
-All of that makes her aghast, for me I just shrug my shoulders and look upon as a necessary challenge.
-It would feel like cheating if at this stage I accepted her help.
+All of that makes her aghast.
+For me, I shrug my shoulders and look upon it as a necessary challenge.
+It would feel like cheating if, at this stage, I accepted her help.
 I’m almost fearful of having it easier when I haven’t worked for it.
 I’ve strained so hard throughout and wrested myself from the utter pits by force of will and self-belief.
 To accept an easy out seems to me cheapening it.

-Of course, I know, that’s ridiculous.
+I know that’s ridiculous.
 That’s the man I’m trying to overcome.
-He was the man I had to be, honed for battle, but in relative peace he doesn’t work.
+He was the man I had to be, honed for battle, but in relative peace, he doesn’t work.
 He’s grim and defiant and mightily proud and closed off to good things as well as bad.
 He’s cold and ruthless, mathematical, but that’s not who I am at heart and who I can’t afford to be if I mean to be happy, and he’s the man I’m trying to overcome by exposing my sins, my struggles, my pain.